The Multicultural Perspectives Public Speaking Competition

 The online entry form for the competition is available using the red button above.
-Entries should be submitted before close of business on Friday 25 March 2022.
-Please ensure that you include contact details for the teacher who will be looking after the entry.
+Entries should be submitted before close of business on Friday, 25 March 2022.
+Please ensure that you include contact details for the teacher looking after the entry.

 How much does entry cost?